Italy, which normally receives over 63 million tourists a year, is a virtual ghost town.

 Those who break the rules and move without a good reason face three months in custody or a fine of up to 206 euros (£181).

 If a coronavirus sufferer went on to pass the bug to an elderly person or vulnerable person who then dies from the disease, they could be charged with ‘intentional murder’ and could spend up to 21 years in prison, reports Il Sole 24 Ore.
+Note that this is being referred to as a criminal charge, unlike a wrongful death claim which would fall under civil law, at least in the U.S.

 If someone willfully ignoring authorities makes someone fall ill, but not die, for 40 days or more, that person could face three to seven years in prison.